rubiefawn/remedy/content/_index.md

 Bonds describe your character's relationships with factions and non-player characters.
 You may call upon your bonds in times of need for favors and support, provided you meet their demands.
 Not all bonds are friendly, but all are useful.

-Each bond has _favor_, a number representing the disposition of that bond towards your character, with positive numbers indicating friendship and negative numbers indicating hostility.
-Favor and any changes to it are tracked by The World and is not public knowledge.
+Each bond has **favor**, a number representing the disposition of that bond towards your character, with positive numbers indicating friendship and negative numbers indicating hostility.
+Favor and any changes to it are tracked by The World.

 <!-- TODO: List of common bonds: mentor, rival, family, muse, etc. -->
 <!-- TODO: GM tools for bonds and reputation -->

 ## Skills

 Skills describe your character's areas of expertise.
-Each skill has _proficiency_, a positive number representing your character's effectiveness with that skill, and _experience_, a positive number representing your character's progress towards improving that skill.
+Each skill has **proficiency**, a positive number representing your character's effectiveness with that skill, and **experience**, a positive number representing your character's progress towards improving that skill.

 Whenever a character uses a skill as part of a check, they may gain experience depending on the result of that check.
 A messy outcome grants one experience to that skill, while a bad outcome grants two experience.